-These areas can get busy during peak times (during the school holidays) and are available on a first come, first served basis.
+You can bring your own food to the Museum to eat in our picnic room.
+This area can get busy during peak times (during the school holidays) and is available on a first come, first served basis.
 If the weather is nice you can also picnic on the Buryfield nearby.

 The Chilterns boasts a huge variety of places to eat, far too many to list them all here.
 We recommend looking at the Visit Chilterns website for ideas if you fancy eating a little bit further afield.

-Don't forget your Museum wrist band allows you to come and go throughout the day of your visit so you can pop out for food and drink whenever you fancy.
+Don't forget your Museum ticket allows you to come and go throughout the day of your visit so you can pop out for food and drink whenever you fancy.